getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 import { foo } from "foo";
 ```

-`foo()` can run because not only did the static resolution of the `import ..` statement figure out what `foo` is during compilation, but it also "hoisted" the declaration to the top of the module's scope so it's available throughout the module.
+`foo()` can run because not only did the static resolution of the `import ..` statement figure out what `foo` is during compilation, but it also "hoisted" the declaration to the top of the module's scope, thus making it available throughout the module.

 Finally, the most basic form of the `import` looks like this: